gersonadr/document-classifier/README.md

 Now that the model is trained, to predict a new document you'll:

-- Encode the relative new document path as base 64, eg:
+- Encode the relative new document path as base 64, prepended by '/host', eg:

     unencoded: `/host/Documents/MyNewDocument.pdf`